Best Real Estate Developers in New York City

 You may feel a brand new development is a right choice for you.
 After all, nobody has lived in your apartment, and everything is brand new.
 This should give you peace of mind, and you may feel this alleviates all your worries.

 You should not enter this decision to purchase or rent in a newly constructed building lightly, however.
-There are many developers that do not have a great reputation, and your purchase could quickly escalate into a nightmare.
-We give a breakdown of those that have a large presence in the city.
+Many developers do not have an excellent reputation, and your purchase could quickly escalate into a nightmare.
+We provide a breakdown of those that have a significant presence in the city with the best status.

 Below is a list of NYC residential properties (there is Hunters Point South, affordable property in its portfolio).